-Master of Accountancy (M.Acc.) and Master of Business Administration (M.B.A.) degree programs are offered.
+Master of Accountancy (M.Acc.), Master of Business Administration (M.B.A.) and Executive M.B.A. degree programs are offered.

 The Rider University College of Business Administration has a distinctive approach to business education and learning as defined by the mission statement.
-With the guidance of our mission statement, graduate business studies programs strive for excellence through a particularly strong emphasis on:
+With the guidance of our mission statement, graduate business programs strive for excellence through a particularly strong emphasis on:

-- Providing an innovative, flexible and dynamic curriculum; - •Student development through experiential learning; - •Alliances with businesses locally and internationally; - •Quality and continuous improvement in everything we do.
+- Providing an innovative, flexible and dynamic curriculum; - Student development through experiential learning; - Alliances with businesses locally and internationally; - •Quality and continuous improvement in everything we do.